 WBLC has worked with more than 80 different companies, helping them to find more than 800 trainees.
 More than 90% of the trainees who have completed their training achieved WBLC certification.

 “We’re proud of our success rate that 90% of trainees achieved their certification,” says Jones.
 “Many were young people (18-29), who had a high-school diploma and had not worked in manufacturing before.
-By having a job standard and a certification process, we’ve developed work-based learning programs that lays out a training process that brings trainees along and provides benchmarks that allow them to demonstrate they have learned the competencies set out in the job standard.
+By having a job standard and a certification process, we’ve developed work-based learning programs that lays out a training process that brings trainees along and provides benchmarks that allow them to demonstrate that they have learned the competencies set out in the job standard.
 It’s proven to be a winning model for employers, their trainees, the industry itself, and the government in supporting industry to increase productivity and prosperity.”